revmocalendar/template-button-board/README.md

 ## Features

 - Copy templates with one click.
+- Add, edit, and delete templates from the browser.
 - Search and filter templates.
 - Filter by category.
+- Choose from existing categories or add a new category.
-- Shared source-controlled templates through GitHub Pages.
+- Sync shared templates through Firebase Firestore.

 ## Edit Templates

-The live page is copy-only so every device sees the same templates.
-To change templates, update the `defaultTemplates` array in `index.html` and push the file to GitHub.
+The live page lets users add, edit, and delete templates.
+Changes are saved in Firebase Firestore, so the same templates appear on phone, work laptop, and desktop.

+The `defaultTemplates` array in `index.html` is only used to seed Firestore the first time the database is empty.

 ```js
 {